Airtable-Labs/audit-logs-connector-for-azure-sentinel/README.md

 ### About this Codeless Connector for Airtable Audit Logs

-The codeless connector in this repository is configured to poll the [Airtable Audit Logs event retrieval endpoint](https://airtable.com/developers/web/api/audit-log-events) every 5 minutes and request up to 100 events per page.
+The codeless connector example in this repository, [`Azure_Sentinel_Codeless_Connector.json`](./Azure_Sentinel_Codeless_Connector.json), is configured to:
+- Poll the [Airtable Audit Logs event retrieval endpoint](https://airtable.com/developers/web/api/audit-log-events) every 5 minutes and request up to 100 events per page.
 If there is another page of results available, the connector will automatically retrieve the next page of events.
+- Retrieve all event types (you can find a list with their definitions [here](https://airtable.com/developers/web/api/audit-log-event-types)).

-The example connector is configured to add audit log events from Airtable to the `AirtableAuditLogs_CL` table.
+- Configured to add audit log events from Airtable to the `AirtableAuditLogs_CL` table.
 If the table does not yet exist, the codeless connector will create it.

 ### Setup / deploy